cdevry/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome To My GitHub Pages

-I'm glad you are here.
-I plan to talk about ...
+I'm glad you are visiting today.
+If you have any questions please feel free to ask